tapan0007/ml_dtypes/test/e2e/README.txt

 of the test.
 For example:
 - "rn50" means ResNet50
 - "nne" means using Neural Network Executor flow (break graph into smaller subgraphs)
-- "fp16" is float 16
 - "wave" means wavegraph flow
 - "two_banks" means double the single-bank DRAM BW of Inkling to imitate more realistic dual-bank scenario.
+- "fp16" is float16
+- "fp32" is float32 (ignored in QEMU run)
+- "waveopt" means runs ME only (no BE/Inkling, ignored in QEMU run)
+- "host" means runs on host only (no ME/BE/Inkling, ignored in QEMU run)

 Test List Filtering
 -------------------

-The test list is filtered automatically for QEMU (remove FP32 tests).
+The test list is filtered automatically for QEMU run with --force_qemu option (tests with "fp32" or "waveopt" in names are removed from list).
 Filtering can also be controlled by RunAll options.
 Some commonly used options are:

 - test_re: filter by name using regular expression
 - test: specific test or list of tests (space separated)